hitesh-CodeCrafter/grpc-server/readme.md

 # assignment-totality-corp

-This repository hosts a gRPC server project for Totality Corp.
+This repository hosts a gRPC server project.

 ## Overview

-This project exemplifies a gRPC server setup tailored for a Totality Corp assignment.
+This project exemplifies a gRPC server setup.
 It showcases the process of creating and operating a gRPC server using Go, with guidance for deployment in both Docker and non-Docker environments.

 ## Features